-Dr. Campagna is senior managing director for CFO & Enterprise Value within Accenture Strategy.
-In this role, he helps CFOs address their most pressing challenges and develop strategies to transform the finance function and positively influence their broader organizations.
+Dr. Christian Campagna is a Senior Managing Director globally responsible for Accenture’s CFO & Enterprise Value practice in Accenture Strategy.
+In this role, he helps CFOs address their most pressing challenges and develop strategies to transform the finance function and influence their broader organizations.

-Dr. Campagna has more than 22 years of experience developing strategies for finance and other general and administrative functions.
-In addition to overseeing numerous, large-scale transformation projects, he has worked with clients around the world to improve their efficiencies and effectiveness, create competitive strategies, and refine their business models and processes.
+Dr. Campagna has more than 25 years of experience developing strategies for finance and other general and administrative functions including Digital Finance and Enterprise Data and Analytics strategies.
+In addition to overseeing numerous, large-scale transformation projects, he has worked with clients around the world to improve their efficiencies and effectiveness, create competitive digital strategies, and refine their business models and processes.

 Prior to assuming his current role, Dr. Campagna served as lead for the Accenture Finance & Enterprise Performance group for Europe, Africa and Latin America.
-In addition, he managed the global Integrated Enterprise Solution practice, developing solutions to help businesses and governments gain greater value from their shared services organizations.
+In addition, he managed the global Integrated Operating Model practice, developing solutions to help businesses and governments gain greater value from their shared services organizations.

-Dr. Campagna began his career with a nine-year stint at KPMG Consulting, where he specialized in the finance function and the CFO agenda.
-He also served for five years as managing director at The Hackett Group, helping to build that company’s European practice.
+He began his career with a nine-year stint at KPMG Consulting, where he specialized in the finance function and the CFO agenda.
+He also served for five years as European managing director at The Hackett Group, helping to build that company’s European practice.

 Dr. Campagna has a Master of Engineering and a Ph.D. in economics and management from the Technical University Berlin.